danielksb/springmvc-example/README.md

 Currently the following features are implemented:
  * user registration and login via Spring Security
  * test cases for controllers, models and integration tests
+ * usage of MongoDB

+ In progress:
   * simple CRUD operations in form of a micro-blogging service
- * usage of MongoDB

 Future
 -------